After years of waiting the Amiga community will finally get a new complete AmigaNG experience.

 1x Compact Flash

-The system offers the fastest AmigaOS experience todate, powered by a PPC CPU the PWRficient Dual Core 64Bit PA6T-1682M processor the last developed cpu by P.A.
+The system is powered by a PPC CPU the PWRficient Dual Core 64Bit PA6T-1682M processor the last developed cpu by P.A.
 Semi, clocked at 1.8Ghz and is ultra power efficient, it will be the only desktop computer shipped with the CPU.
 Another unique feature on the X1000 board is a chip named Xena, which is a co-processor 500MHz, dual-core XS1-L2 XMOS chip that is a event-driven processor, which means it can respond immediately to events such as external signals, rather than having to wait on an interrupt.
 This makes it appropriate to true real-time functions.
 Although it is still not clear as how the chip will be used or accessed in AmigaOS it is a interesting addition to the motherboard.
 The chip can be expanded with Xorro slot allowing direct access to Xena and possibly allow additional Xmos core to be attached to the system.

 At Amiwest 2011 it was announced that finally per-orders would now be taken for the X1000.
 This first production run would be named “first contact“ systems, and would be a test to see if their was still demand for a system of this type in such a small market and difficult financial times.
 The system would also be released before AmigaOS4.2 would be complete instead user would get AmigaOS4.1u5 and offered a free upgrade to OS4.2 when available this would stop the delay of the system any longer.
 Included in the first contact systems is the nemo motherboard, the black boing ball case, 1Gb of Ram, a Radeon HD 4650 1Gb graphics card and a DVD-RW drive priced at £1699.
 Curiously it doesn't include a hard drive or AmigaOS4.1 as standard it was design to keep the cost low, but you also cant really use the machine or (at this moment) buy it without them from Amigakit.
-Adding the costs of the Hard Drive (a 1Tb SATA hard drive) and AmgaOS4.1 the cost of the system is £1857 this is without local taxs and shipping costs so the end figure is likely to just cross the £2000 mark.
+Adding the costs of the Hard Drive (a 1Tb SATA hard drive) and AmgaOS4.1 the cost of the system is £1857 this is without local taxs and shipping costs so the end figure cross the £2000 mark.
 Additionally you can change some of the specs like having a white boing ball case and 2Gb or even more Ram.
 You can also add Linux per-installed as an option and of course add the official AmigaONE keyboard and mouse accessories, however this will of course raise the costs of the system.
 The second and third production run is believed to fall with in the First Contact Offer as well.
 Due to the higher costs of key components the system did not get a fourth production run, it is speculated that no more than 500 X1000 exist.

 Amiwest 2011 = A-eon Speech on X1000